|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

 Yaijinden has a captaincy within the Spanish navy due to the seductive invitations of Nightfall's cadre, and is the listed captain of a pleasure yacht named the ESPS This Was A Terrible Idea After All.
 On a whim, he subsequently infused the boat with a fragment of his power, granting the yacht a proud, austere sapience and the ability to sail through land as though it were water.

 Yaijinden and Mango co-own a combination mortician service/dance club named 'Rave to the Grave.
-The club is 'staffed' with nanotechnologically-preserved animatronically-motile corpses as a cost-cutting measure, including such renowned souls as Dr. Hooey, Jedda Rain, Pinako's Body double, and other people that have died in the vicinity of the Hotel without their bodies being claimed by loved ones or family.
+The club is 'staffed' and 'populated' with nanotechnologically-preserved animatronically-motile corpses as a cost-cutting measure, including such renowned souls as Dr. Hooey, Jedda Rain, Pinako's body double, and other people that have died in the vicinity of the Hotel without their bodies being claimed by loved ones or family.
+The club has been burned to the ground on several occasions, and is on its fifth round of staff and dancer corpses.

 Yaijinden, the Widening Gyre